All Episodes

 And the real problem is on both sides of the aisle, and every damn one of them knows it.

-I don't know if that's a national scandal, but the way campaigns are financed is a national scandal.
+Whether or not the president or vice president made a call or two or whatever from the White House, from their office, I don't know if that's a national scandal, but the way campaigns are financed is a national scandal.

-So, I think they ought to just do something about the whole mess myself.
+So I think they ought to just do something about the whole mess myself.

-And the reasons do not a 14-year-old walked in with several guns and killed three of his classmates, wounded a bunch more.
+A 14-year-old walked in with several guns and killed three of his classmates, wounded a bunch more.

 Nobody knows why.